sneha-almeida/Digit-and-Alphabet-Recognition-Using-Support-Vector-Machines/README.md

-# Digit and Alphabet Recognition Using Support Vector Machines
+# Digit and Alphabet Recognition Using Convolutional Neural Networks